-- Objectives and Intentions are planned and reinforced during each lesson, with measurable outcomes to evaluate the success of those intentions. - There are clear expectations of a prompt arrival and good behavior of all students. - The lesson starts promptly, and latecomers are challenged appropriately. - Students are consistently engaged. - Students are required to explain their thinking. - Differentiation activities should be included in every lesson and facilitate appropriate learning for students' differing needs which may include those relating to linguistic ability, academic ability and additional educational needs and cultural backgrounds. - English must always be encouraged by students and academic staff (except in languagespecific subjects, i.e., MFL), although there are times when explanations in native language can be helpful (paper dictionaries should be encouraged rather than electronic translators); - Subject literacy key vocabulary and terminology should be reinforced throughout the lesson as well as high expectations for the development of subject literacy skills (reading, writing, speaking, listening). - Lessons should explicitly develop students' higher-level thinking and learning skills. - Teachers should regularly check students' understanding of lesson content and student progress in the class. - Independent learning should be expected, encouraged, and enabled.
+- Objectives and Intentions are planned and reinforced during each lesson, with measurable outcomes to evaluate the success of those intentions - There are clear expectations of a prompt arrival and good behavior of all students. - Mobile phones should not be used (or visible during the lesson), unless required for a specific task that cannot be completed via student devices (laptops and tablets) - The lesson starts promptly (with a task prepared for the students to complete immediately upon entry), and latecomers are challenged appropriately - Students are consistently engaged - Students are required to explain their thinking - Differentiation and/or adaptive teaching practice should be evident in every lesson and facilitate appropriate learning for students' differing needs which may include those relating to linguistic ability, academic ability and additional educational needs and cultural backgrounds - English must always be encouraged by students and academic staff (except in languagespecific subjects, i.e., MFL), although there are times when explanations in native language can be helpful (paper dictionaries should be encouraged rather than electronic translators) - Subject literacy key vocabulary and terminology should be reinforced and supported using glossaries etc. throughout the lesson (or a sequence of lessons) as well as high expectations for the development of subject literacy skills (reading, writing, speaking, listening) - Lessons should explicitly develop students' higher-level thinking and learning skills. - Teachers should regularly check students' understanding of lesson content and student progress in the class - Independent learning should be expected, encouraged, and enabled